 Brief riders on any particular hazard expected to be encountered on the ride.

-If the group exceeds 15 in number, the Captain should appoint a secondary leader and backmarker and split into groups of approximately equal size.
+If the group exceeds 11 in number, the Captain should appoint a secondary leader and backmarker and split into groups of approximately equal size.
 Riders should be reminded to "single out" on busy roads and leave gaps for other road users to overtake when safe to do so.

 On the road